Engagespot/engagespot-python/README.md

 This is the official Python library for communicating with Engagespot REST API.
-Send multi-channel notifications from your node app.
+Send multi-channel notifications from your python app.

 # Installation

 ```
-pip install engagespot-python
+pip install engagespot
 ```

 # Prerequisites